Coldr0n/numworks-jpeg-viewer/README.md

 The decoder was made for lossy jpeg and does not support lossless compression.

 ## Installation

+### Installing python
+To use the viewer you have to have python installed on your computer.
+You can dowload the latest version of python here: https://www.python.org/downloads/

+### Installing the python package
-You can use pip to install [numworks jpeg viewer](https://pypi.org/project/numworks-jpeg-viewer) on your pc to encode and preview the images that you want.
+You can use pip to install [numworks jpeg viewer](https://pypi.org/project/numworks-jpeg-viewer) on your pc to encode and preview the images that you want, run the following command on a terminal.
 ```bash
 pip install numworks-jpeg-viewer
 ```

+### Sending the script to the numworks
 To send the jpeg viewer script to your numworks you can go to https://my.numworks.com/python/martin-garel-528/jpeg_viewer
 or https://my.numworks.com/python/martin-garel-528/jpeg_viewer_min (smaller version of the script so it takes less space on your calculator).